souradipp76/MM-PoE/paper/paper.md

 We compared MM-PoE against five baseline scoring methods to assess its relative performance:

-1. **Vision Language Modeling (VLM):** This baseline uses the raw vision language modeling likelihood as the scoring function.
+1. **Language Modeling (LM):** This baseline uses the raw vision language modeling likelihood as the scoring function.
 2. **Average Language Modeling (AVG):** This method averages the log probabilities across all tokens in the option.
 3. **Calibration:** This involves adjusting the VLM scores based on calibration techniques that aim to correct for the model's confidence.
 4. **Channel:** Channel methods score each option based on how likely the question is given the option, which reverses the typical conditional probability used in LMs.